SUNDAY PALS

 When we started The Sunday Letter Project, we began to receive the same, regular question: ‘can we find a penpal from within the project?’.

 After being initially cautious about encouraging our members to exchange home addresses with strangers, we came up with an idea.
 If we are able to create a network of independent stationery, book and gift shops or cafes who are willing to act as ‘letter holders’, then we could create a penpal network without people needing to exchange personal addresses at all.
+To our surprise, we were met with overwhelming demand, and the network is now thriving in all corners of the globe.

 How it works

-• Send your intro letter to any shop from the network with some information about who you are and what you want to get from joining the project.
+Send your intro letter to any other shop from the network with some information about who you are and what you want to get from joining the project.
 Remember to include your local shop address on the back of your envelope.

-• Wait for a kindred letter pal to read your letter and hopefully reply to your local shop.
+Wait for a kindred letter pal to read your letter and hopefully reply to your local shop.

-• The shop will hold it until you’re able to collect it.
+The shop will hold it until you’re able to collect it.

 Who can join?